yyandrew/tmux-presentation/README.md

 Tmux has a tabbed interface. but it calls its tabs 'Windows'.To stay organized.I usually rename all the window I use;If I am coding, I will name the window `vim`, If i am debug I will name the window `rails s`

 # Panes

+Panes are pseudo terminals encapsulating shells (e.g., Bash, Zsh).
+They reside within a window.
+A terminal within a terminal, they can run shell commands, scripts, and programs, like vim, emacs, top, htop, rails server, rails console, and so on within them.

 ## Sync tmux panes